Where were the FIRST ATM cards used?

-The first actual ATM cash dispenser was inaugurated in june 1967.
+The first actual ATM cash dispenser was inaugurated in June 1967.
 The Barclays used a De La Rue machine (called De La Rue Automatic Cash System or DACS) but instead of a card, a check or voucher was inserted into the machine.
+These vouchers were printed using traces of carbon 14 to verify the voucher.
+The PIN number was then entered, and the 10 pound fixed amount was dispensed.
+Vouchers were issued to bank account holders with punched holes in coded positions that could be machine read. (similar to IBM punch hole coding) When processed by the bank, the fixed amount of 10 pounds that had been dispensed, was deducted from the client account.

-The Swedish saving bank used an ATM called Metior's machine (a device called Bankomat) just nine days after the Barclays demo, and just prior to the Westminster Bank’s Chubb ATM (MD1)
+The Swedish saving bank rolled out an ATM called Metior's machine (called Bankomat, or Bancomat for Switzerland) just nine days after the Barclays demo, and just prior to the Westminster Bank’s Chubb ATM (MD1)

 The machine manufactured by Chubb (the MD1), was first introduced in London using slightly shorter and thinner (than ISO) Punched cards.